 Taking friends or family to the Small Claims Court

 Instructions on how to make a claim can be found on the Gov.uk website.
-Straightforward claims can be done on your own with a little time and effort, but can get complicated if the claim is defended or bailiffs need to be instructed etc. As such depending on the amount, it may be wise to instruct a solicitor to handle the claim who should be able to do this for a fixed fee plus disbursements (the court fee etc.)
+Straightforward claims are able to be done on your own with a little time and effort, but can get complicated if the claim is defended or bailiffs need to be instructed etc. As such depending on the amount, it may be wise to instruct a solicitor to handle the claim who should be able to do this for a fixed fee plus disbursements (the court fee etc.)

 "Before borrowing money from a friend, decide which you need most"